 I want loving to be the heart of my family’s life

-I have some treasured memories of my childhood amidst a broken home.
+I have some treasured childhood memories despite a broken home.
 I am grateful for those memories.
 I wanted to take those good memories and build on them.
 On my blog, you will see different ways I’m hoping to make love the heart of my family life, because I want to give my husband and children a family life that they loved receiving:

 💗 Kind, soft words